aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-tables/retrieve-preferred-width-type/_index.md

 2. Add a reference to the Aspose.Words for .NET library.

 ## Step 2: Loading the document
-To start working with the document, follow these steps:
+To start Words Processing with the document, follow these steps:

 ```csharp
 // Path to your documents directory